Interstate 49 in Arkansas: History

+Arkansas Highway 549 (south of Texarkana-Texarkana)

 The first section of road to be designated as AR 549 is now the section of I-49 in the southern part of the state.
 AR 549 was first opened to traffic in December 2004 as a 29.49 mi route between Texarkana and Fouke.
 A second section, between Fouke and Doddridge, opened on October 21, 2005.
 A third section between Arkansas Boulevard in Texarkana and US 71 north of Texarkana opened on May 15, 2013.
 A fourth section 14 mi long opened on November 10, 2014, when it officially became part of I-49.
 At its final length, it was 41.94 mi.

+Arkansas Highway 549 (Benton County)

 The second section of road to be designated as AR 549 was the Bella Vista Bypass in the northern part of the state.
-The Bella Vista Bypass was first opened to traffic on April 22, 2014, as a 3 mi two-lane expressway bypassing Hiwasse, now part of the town of Gravette.
-The route was eventually extended to Rocky Dell Hollow Road west of Bella Vista on May 13, 2015, and I-49/US 71 in Bentonville in 2017 with ribbon cutting on May 10, 2017.
-A roundabout was added.
-The Bella Vista Bypass was planned to be expanded to four lanes, connect directly into I-49 at its south end, and extend north into Missouri, having an interchange with Missouri Route 90 and rejoining I-49 near Pineville, Missouri.
+It bypasses Bella Vista, Arkansas hence the project name.
+The Bella Vista Bypass was first opened to traffic on April 22, 2014, as a 3 mi two-lane freeway bypassing Hiwasse, now part of the town of Gravette.
+The route was eventually extended to Rocky Dell Hollow Road west of Bella Vista on May 13, 2015, and I-49/US 71 in Bentonville in 2017 with ribbon cutting on May 10, 2017, which included a roundabout at the US 71 and then terminus of I-49.
+The Bella Vista Bypass was planned to be expanded to four lanes, connect directly into I-49 at its south end, and extend north into Missouri, having an interchange with Missouri Route 90 and rejoining US 71 near Pineville, Missouri.
 The groundbreaking on the final section between Rocky Dell Hollow Road and the Missouri state line occurred on October 15, 2019.
-The bypass opened to traffic on October 1, 2021, following a ceremonial ribbon cutting on September 30, per ArDOT.
-With that, I-49 is now continuous from Kansas City, Missouri, to Fort Smith, Arkansas.
+The bypass opened to traffic on October 1, 2021, following a ceremonial ribbon cutting held the previous day, per ArDOT.
+With that, I-49 is now continuous from Kansas City, Missouri, to Alma, Arkansas.
 Additionally, as part of the project, the interchange with US 71/U.S. Highway 71 Business (US 71B) on the southern end of the 19 mi bypass was reconstructed from a trumpet interchange into a single-point urban interchange, the first interchange of its type in Arkansas.
 The interchange was temporarily reconfigured as a roundabout interchange during construction on the bypass.
 The roundabout that opened in 2017 was removed.
 The existing Bella Vista Bypass was upgraded to a four-lane highway.

+Arkansas Highway 549 (Fort Smith)

 The third section of road to be designated as AR 549 is a 6.5 mi orphaned section bypassing Fort Smith.
 The section, which runs between US 71 and AR 22 and AR 255, opened to traffic following a ribbon-cutting ceremony on July 14, 2015.
+The designation is planned to be replaced with I-49 when the new roadway is constructed from AR 22 to I-40.